Wallaceburg: Education

 School boards serving the community include Lambton Kent District School Board, the St. Clair Catholic District School Board, the Conseil scolaire catholique Providence (CSC Providence), and the Conseil scolaire Viamonde.

 Wallaceburg has six elementary schools and a high school.
-The public elementary schools are A.A.
-Wright, and H.W.
-Burgess.
-The Catholic elementary schools include St. Elizabeth, Holy Family, and Christ the King.
+The public elementary schools are A. A. Wright, and H. W. Burgess.
+The Catholic elementary schools include St Elizabeth, Holy Family, and Christ the King.
 There is also Wallaceburg Christian School.
 Wallaceburg District Secondary School is the town's high school.
 It accommodates children from Wallaceburg and the surrounding rural communities.
-In 2018 Edward International Academy opened in the former D.A.
-Gordon Public school as a private high school with boarding available for foreign and domestic students.
+In 2018 Edward International Academy opened in the former D. A. Gordon Public school as a private high school with boarding available for foreign and domestic students.

 Climate

 Healthcare

-Wallaceburg and Chatham-Kent as a whole are served by the Chatham-Kent Health Alliance.
-The Public General Hospital and St. Joseph Hospital in Chatham were moved to a single campus in 2004, while the former Sydenham District Hospital remains in Wallaceburg.
+Wallaceburg and Chatham-Kent as a whole are served by the Chatham-Kent Health Alliance, since 2019.
+The Public General Hospital and Saint Joseph Hospital in Chatham were moved to a single campus in 2004, while the former Sydenham District Hospital remains in Wallaceburg.
 The Sydenham District Hospital was opened in 1957 after many years of lobbying.
-Wallaceburg is one of the few smaller communities in Ontario that has a fully functioning facility.
-It has an E.R., surgical department, x-ray facility, laboratory, and several qualified doctors and surgeons.
+Wallaceburg is one of the few smaller communities in Ontario with a fully functioning facility.
+The now-Wallaceburg District Hospital has an emergency room, x-ray facility, laboratory, and various therapies.